Homepage

 Díaz-Canel states that there are no fatalities "so far" following the passage of Hurricane Melissa

-Díaz-Canel refers to the people of western and central Cuba as "privileged" because they have electricity
+Díaz-Canel calls the Cubans in the west and center "privileged" because they have electricity

 The regime boasts about its evacuation system, but 95% of those evacuated were taken in by family and neighbors

-Morales Ojeda states that the Cuban people "recognize" the government's performance regarding Melissa
+Morales Ojeda claims that the Cuban people "recognize" the government's management in response to Melissa

-The Antonio Guiteras Thermoelectric Plant is back in operation after a breakdown
+The Antonio Guiteras Thermoelectric Plant synchronizes after being offline due to a malfunction

-The Antonio Guiteras thermoelectric plant will be offline for six months for maintenance
+The Antonio Guiteras thermoelectric plant will be shut down for six months for maintenance

 The Minister of Energy will appear following the collapse of the National Electric System